Dallas Employment Lawyers

-Having practiced employment law for over a decade, I know it can be difficult to find a qualified employment lawyer in Texas.
+Having practiced employment law for more than a decade, Rob Wiley knows it can be difficult to find a qualified employment lawyer in Texas.
 Most of our clients have never had to hire a lawyer before.
-Allow me to suggest ten questions that you should ask as you search for the best employment lawyer for you.
+We recommend you ask these ten questions to find the best employment lawyer for you:

 The Law Office of Rob Wiley, P.C. devotes almost all of our practice to employment law.

-Over 99% of our clients are employees.
-We aggressively argue for enforcing and expanding worker rights.
-Because we do not represent employers, we are not concerned about alienating business clients by fighting hard for workers.
+More than 99% of our clients are employees.
+Our Dallas employment attorneys aggressively argue for enforcing and expanding worker rights.
+Because we do not represent employers, we are not concerned with losing business clients by passionately fighting for employees.

-8. Are you a Texas attorney who is Board Certified in Labor & Employment Law by the Texas Board of Legal Specialization?
+- Are you a Texas attorney who is Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization?

 Yes.
 The Texas Board of Legal Specialization has certified Rob Wiley as a Specialist in Labor and Employment Law.

-7. Does your law firm have the resources to handle my case?
+- Does your law firm have the necessary resources to handle my case?

-With eight full time attorneys and offices in Austin, Dallas, and San Antonio, we have the resources to handle most cases.
+Yes.
+With seven dedicated full-time attorneys in Dallas, we have the resources to handle most cases.